divlikescoding/muscle_detector/README.md

 # Louie Lab Muscle v.
 Non-muscle Detector

 Welcome to the Louie Lab Muscle v.
 Non-muscle Detector web application!
-This tool allows you to analyze heart cross-sections by detecting muscle and non-muscle regions using a Machine Learning Segmentation Model.
+This tool allows you to use a Machine Learning Segmentation Model to detect non-muscle regions in a cross-sectional heart image.
 Below are the steps to get started and use the application effectively.

 ## Getting Started